 Sunday, December 9, 2018, at WCC Academic Arts Building.
 Ticket price will be a $15.00 suggested donation at the door (cash or check only).
 Student arrival time and more information to follow.

 Spring Gala Concert:

-Sunday, April 28, 2018, at David Geffen Hall, Lincoln Center, NYC.
+Sunday, April 28, 2019, at David Geffen Hall, Lincoln Center, NYC.
 Tickets are available for purchase through Lincoln Center’s box office a few weeks before the concert.
 Seating is general admission, although you will be asked to choose seats when purchasing tickets.
-Student BUS transportation from WCC is provided - and is REQUIRED.
-Buses depart WCC at approximately 10:00 am.
+Student BUS transportation from WCC to Lincoln Center is provided - and is REQUIRED.
 Transportation home from Lincoln Center is NOT provided.